xfendi/ecofy-mobile/README.md

 - **Create Initiatives**: Users can organize their own events to promote eco-action in their communities.
 - **Notifications**: Stay updated on new initiatives with real-time notifications.
 - **User Profile**: Customize your profile and track your eco-contributions.
+- **Eco Community**: Engage with like-minded individuals through posts and discussions in the community section.

 ## App Structure